-Hangover Helpers founder James Hookway said he and his wife Hayley came up with the idea for their cleaning business the morning after a big party at their own place.
+Hangover Helpers founder James Hookway said he and his wife Hayley came up with the idea for a post-party cleaning business the morning after a big party at their own place.

 “We had a party at our house around Christmas and we were lying there after thinking how good it would be for someone to come in and clean up the mess — and bring us some breakfast.
 So that’s honestly how the idea came about,” Hookway says.

-Hookway, who works as an accountant for JB Hi-Fi during the week and as a hangover helper on weekends, says his start-up capital was around $25,000.
+Hookway, who works as an accountant for JB Hi-Fi during the week and as a hangover helper on weekends, says his startup capital was about $25,000.

 “This is just a weekend business for us, a bit of a hobby company that I’m trying to expand.”